gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 ### Step 1 ###

 Mount the board on your favourite frame oriented in the direction of forward flight.
 So if you are flying +Mode point the board along the K1 motor arm.
 If you are flying XMode point the board between the K1 and K3 motor arms.
 Select the desired configuration in UAVPSet using the airframe pulldown.
+We will assume from now that you are flying XMode which has become the most common.

 Take all the the shorting links (if any) off the board.
 Connect up an arming switch between the Arming pin and the adjacent Ground pin.